The Hormuz closure is not just an oil story. Emanuel Datt on what it means for commodities, inflation, and Australian portfolio positioning.

 The Strait of Hormuz is approximately 33 kilometres wide at its narrowest point.
 Through it passes roughly 20% of the world's oil supply, a substantial share of global LNG volumes, and significant quantities of fertiliser and high-grade iron ore.
 It is, by any measure, one of the most consequential maritime chokepoints in the global economy.

 When that corridor comes under sustained threat, the investment implications extend well beyond crude oil pricing.
+Understanding the mechanism, not just the headline, is what separates considered positioning from reactive decision-making.

 The tendency to frame Hormuz purely as an oil story understates the structural exposure it represents.